 OpenEBS NFS Provisioner

-OpenEBS Dynamic NFS PV Provisioner helps developers easily deploy Kubernetes workloads that require fast and highly reliable shared NFS storage.
+OpenEBS NFS PV Provisioner helps developers easily deploy Kubernetes workloads that require fast and highly reliable shared NFS storage.
 It can be used to dynamically provision NFS Volumes using different kinds (local or network) of block storage available on the Kubernetes nodes.
 Using NFS Volumes, you can share volume data across the pods running on different node machines.
 You can easily create NFS Volumes using OpenEBS Dynamic NFS Provisioner and use it anywhere.

 Under the hood, the NFS provisioner runs a NFS server pod for each shared storage volume.
 It uses DigitalOcean block storage (do-block-storage) as the backing volume for NFS.